-Do you have a baby with wide or extra wide feet and can’t seem to find shoes that are wide enough for his or her feet?
+Do you happen to have a baby with wide or extra wide feet and you can’t seem to find shoes that are wide enough to accommodate the shape of his or her feet?
 Do you feel like you always have a hard time putting their shoes on, and when you take them off there are red marks on your baby’s feet?